Back

 Seal up any holes and gaps in your home that spiders may use to gain entry.
 This also goes for open windows and doors - if you leave them open for long periods then you may be inviting spiders in.

-If you have foliage and plants close to your home, it is likely you’ll find spiders hiding in them.
-Try to limit this as much as possible to avoid spiders sneaking into your home.
+If you have foliage and plants close to your home, spiders could potentially hide in them.
+To avoid spiders sneaking into your home make sure you trim back any foliage nearby.